-UWE Bristol is first UK university to run innovative radiotherapy moduleNovember 4th, 2011 in Cancer /
+UWE Bristol is first UK university to run innovative radiotherapy moduleNovember 4, 2011 in Medicine & Health / Cancer

 UWE Bristol is working with University Hospitals Bristol NHS Foundation Trust to deliver the first university devised module in Brachytherapy, a form of radiotherapy.
 The new module addresses a growing need for specialised training within this field.

 Brachytherapy, from the Greek word meaning 'close to', is a specialised from of therapeutic radiotherapy, which places the radioactive material close to the area to be treated.
 This is particularly beneficial where the area to be treated is internal and can benefit from a higher dosage of radiation, avoiding affecting the surrounding tissues, or the need to pass through healthy tissue.

 A live source of radiation is inserted directly next to the tissue to be treated, and this means that in some instances a high dose treatment could take forty minutes instead of requiring an overnight stay.